eyucherin/swiftUIProjects/Project4/README.md

 ## 4. Creating a Search Text

-* SwiftUI’s searchable() modifier lets us place a search bar directly into a NavigationView, w
+* SwiftUI’s searchable() modifier lets us place a search bar directly into a NavigationView.
 * if you want users to be able to tap to complete their search use the searchCompletion() modifier for each suggestion.

 ```Swift